lnew78/ttt-go/README.md

 ## Setup

-If you don't have it already, install Go 1.2 by running:
+If you don't have it already, install Go 1.2 by running the command below.

 *Note* If you have a previous version of Go, you will need to [uninstall](http://golang.org/doc/install#uninstall) it first

     ```